-Mature Nubians weigh between 100 and 250 pounds and can stand up to 30 inches high at the withers (shoulders).
+Mature Nubians weigh between 100 and 250 pounds and stand a minimum of 30 inches high at the withers (shoulders).

 At Cosley Zoo, the goats are fed a diet of commercial livestock grain and hay.

 Goats can become sexually mature as early as 6 months of age.
 Male goats produce a very potent musk-like odor during the breeding season to attract females.
 Female goats are pregnant for 140-160 days.
 Goats give birth once a year during late winter or spring.
-Twins are common, but single and triplet births are not rare.
+Goats typically have 1-3 kids at a time.

 At Cosley Zoo, the goats inhabit a stall in the barn.
-The back of the stall has a door that opens during the day into the goats’ outdoor yard.
-The yard contains a large wooden structure for the goats to climb on.
+The back of the stall has a door that allows access to the goats’ outdoor yard, which contains a large climbing structure.

 The life expectancy of a Nubian goat is 10-15 years.